dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/style-guides/git.md

 Make sure to decorate your **commit messages** with either [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) or [simple-commit-message](https://github.com/bahmutov/simple-commit-message):

-- `fix: an example fix message`
+- `fix: an example fix message` as the subject
-- `feat: this is a new feature`
+- `feat: this is a new feature` as the subject
-- `BREAKING CHANGE (must be in the footer of the commit)`
+- `BREAKING CHANGE:` in the footer of the commit, the subject does not really matter.
+See example below.

-If you are working on a single component update, you can use
+If you are working on a single component update, you can use a decoration and a scope in parenthesis:

-- `fix(ExampleComponent): an example fix message` or
+- `fix(ExampleComponent): an example fix message`
-- `feat(ExampleComponent): this is a new feature`.
+- `feat(ExampleComponent): this is a new feature`

 You can also use the following decorators – but keep in mind, they won't be included in the [releases change log](https://github.com/dnbexperience/eufemia/releases):